 Coherence is a fundamental matter both in the planning of the survey's methodology and throughout its preparation.
 The coherence between the variables is compared in all phases of the statistical process.

-INE, aware of the statistical burden borne by companies, attempts to apply certain measures in its surveys to reduce this burden as far as possible and, in any case, to facilitate the completion of the information required from the respondents.
+INE, aware of the statistical burden borne by las Legal Units, attempts to apply certain measures in its surveys to reduce this burden as far as possible and, in any case, to facilitate the completion of the information required from the respondents.